arnab-shuvo/blackjack-react/README.md

     -   If dealer score is bellow 21, The player wins

 -   If not "BLACKJACK", player will HIT until player is happy with his cards.
+    -   If the player's total card's value is 21, Its a "BLACKJACK" and player will "STICK".
     -   If the player's total card's value exceeds 21, Player loose.
     -   If total value is less then 21 and player is happy, the there will be STICK.
     -   After Stick, dealer will start drawing card.
-He will keep drawing untill total of dealer's card is greater than player's total.
+He will keep drawing untill total of dealer's card is greater than player's total or its less than or equal to 17.
     -   If dealer's card exceed 21, dealer loose.
 If not, if total is greater than player's point, dealer wins or else player wins.
     -   If both delaer'sw and player's point is same, it will be a PUSH